 1. Biden and Trump tie in the Electoral College, forcing a contingent election

-Right now, Biden appears to hold a double-digit lead over Trump nationally and is leading in several key swing states.
+As of early July, Biden appears to hold a double-digit lead over Trump nationally and is leading in several key swing states.
 This bodes well for Democrats come November, but the specter of 2016 still lurks in many people’s minds.
 Biden’s lead is both larger and more durable than Clinton’s at this time four years ago, but Trump could very well make up some ground over the next four months and win the Electoral College while losing the popular vote.

 Suppose Trump narrows the gap between now and Election Day to about four points nationally.
 Maybe job numbers improve and the number of new COVID-19 cases dips, inspiring some confidence.
 Maybe Biden emerges from his basement and has a series of gaffes on the campaign trail that cause him to stumble down the stretch.
 In this scenario, a combination of factors—and maybe some funny business with voting machines and mail-in ballots—leads Trump to perform better than expected in Florida, North Carolina, Arizona, and Wisconsin.
 However, Biden still flips Pennsylvania, Michigan, and Maine’s 2nd congressional district.
 The resulting map would look like this: